Mediating in Gaza conflict, Egypt seeks broader influence | Law-Order

 - Egypt

-With the latest war in its 11th day on Thursday, Egypt was working to finalize a cease-fire deal that could take effect as soon as the early hours of Friday, an Egyptian intelligence official said.

-“By virtue of geography and its ties to all parties, Egypt is unique in this matter,” said Michael Hanna, the U.S. program director at the International Crisis Group.
+Sine the outbreak of the latest, 11-day war, Egypt worked to provide a framework that both sides could agree on, according to diplomatic officials.
+It was not immediately clear what the terms of the cease-fire were, but its success is likely to bolster the country's diplomatic credentials.
+“By virtue of geography and its ties to all parties, Egypt is unique in this matter,” said Michael Hanna, the US program director at the International Crisis Group.
 “And of course, it seeks to demonstrate its regional relevance and influence to all parties concerned, including the United States.”
-Successful Egyptian mediation could help improve the strained ties between President Abdel Fattah el-Sissi's government and the new U.S. administration.
-President Joe Biden spoke for the first time on Thursday with the Egyptian president since taking office, according to el-Sissi's office.
+The role Egypt played in mediating the conflict could help improve the strained ties between President Abdel Fattah el-Sissi's government and the new US administration.
+President Joe Biden spoke for the first time on Thursday with the Egyptian president since being elected, according to el-Sissi's office, hours before news that Israel had agreed to the Egyptian proposal.

-It was a sign that negotiations could be bearing fruit.
 Former President Donald Trump and el-Sissi had forged a close bond, but Biden's administration has raised concerns over the Egyptian government's human rights record.

-According to the White House, the two leaders discussed Gaza cease-fire efforts and agreed their teams would stay in constant communication toward that end and that the two leaders would stay closely in touch.
+According to the White House, the two leaders discussed Gaza cease-fire efforts and agreed and that the two leaders would stay closely in touch.
+Biden was to address the cease-fire developments later on Thursday in Washington.

 Egypt also walks a careful line with its own citizens, who deeply oppose Israel's policies toward the Palestinians.
 As Egyptian and Israeli officials quietly collaborate on security, the government rarely is strongly critical of Israel in public — though it gives free rein to prominent personalities aligned with the government to denounce Israel or portray it as the enemy in the media.